Sylvan Park

 Swift Run Creek Bridge Closure - No Access to Natural Area From Margaret Drive

 The walking bridge across Swift Run creek that provides access from the main entrance on Margaret Drive to the fields and walking trails is closed.
 In 2022, an engineer's assessment revealed that the bridge was no longer structurally safe.
-A new bridge is being designed, and as this work involves the creek, a permit from the State of Michigan Department of Environment, Great Lakes and Energy (EGLE) will be necessary.
+A new bridge is being designed, and as this work involves the creek, a permit from the State of Michigan Department of Environment, Great Lakes, and Energy (EGLE) will be necessary.
 Over the summer of 2023, soil borings were taken of the creek banks, in order to properly design the bridge.
 Staff hope to have the new bridge open in late 2024, after going through the proper design and permitting process.
 The trails and natural area can be accessed from Burton Road on the south side of the park.

 Overview

 Sylvan Park is a 12 acre park, including 5 acres of oak-hickory forest, located at the southeast corner of Ann Arbor near Washtenaw Avenue and US-23.
 View the Ann Arbor Parks and Nature Areas map for location context.
 Yost Boulevard divides the park into two parcels.
 All of the activities and walking trails are located on the east parcel.
 There is a park map at the Margaret Drive park entrance, where a paved walking path leads to the tennis court and playground space.
 Further south there is an open field between homes and Swift Run Creek.
 The paved path ends at a wooden bridge taking you over Swift Run Creek.
-An natural foot path leads into Sylvan Woods.
+A natural foot path leads into Sylvan Woods.
 Before reaching the path through Sylvan woods, a picnic hill provides two picnic areas with a picnic table and charcoal grill.
 Sylvan Park provides the mix of open park space and natural areas, all in the midst of neighborhoods and highway exchanges.

 Park Notices